- Our School

 Occasionally a child may need more specialist support from an outside agency.
 Referral forms are completed in conjunction with the child and the parents/carers and then forwarded to the most appropriate agency.
 After a series of assessments, a programme of support is usually provided to the school and parents/carers.

-Miss Arthur is also the named person to monitor Safeguarding and Child protection procedures.
+Miss Arthur is the named person to monitor Safeguarding and Child protection procedures (DSL).

-The Governing Body is responsible for both rigorous challenge and for supporting Upton in being as inclusive as possible.
+The Viking Academy Trust Board has delegated responsibility to the Upton LAB (Local Advisory Body) to ensure rigorous challenge and for supporting Upton in being as inclusive as possible.
 It ensures all children, parent/carers and staff are treated in an equitable way.
 They monitor and review the accessibility plan and all other statutory policies as defined by the DfE.

 3. How will the curriculum be matched to my child’s needs?